flutter/website/widgets-intro.md

 only be unique among siblings.
 Because they are globally unique, a global key can be used to retrieve the state associated with a widget.

+{% comment %}
+    Need to revisit the following para, as the framework takes care of this now.

 Some widgets, such as [`Input`](https://docs.flutter.io/flutter/material/Input-class.html) require global keys because they can hold focus, which means they receive any text the